fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 ![[Pasted image 20250104115140.png]]

 What it is:
+- **A container is an instance of an image,**
+	  The Docker image is a collection of files that constitute a tiny component of the operating system necessary to execute the Docker container as a standalone unit on any host.

-A container is an instance of an images, A container is an enviorment for isolated processes,
+- **A container is an enviorment for isolated processes, the container have its own filesystem**
+-

 How it works: